Skip to main content

 Q: What is “Spellbound by Sweden”?

 A: The deep forests of Sweden possess both beauty and tranquillity – but also drama and mystique.
-“Spellbound by Sweden” is a campaign where visitors to Sweden get the opportunity to listen to a chilling short audio story, based on Swedish folklore, right in the middle of the Swedish forest.
-It’s a mythological adventure for all the senses, and one you’ll only experience in Sweden as the audio track is only available here.
+“Spellbound by Sweden” is a campaign where you get the opportunity to listen to a chilling short audio story that is based on Swedish folklore and plays out in the Swedish forest.
+It’s a mythological adventure for all the senses.

 Q: Why is Sweden doing this?